danbev/learning-ai/notes/embedding-vector.md

 etc. This is called nearest neighbor search.

-Embedding also allows us to compute similarity scores between these points allowing us to ask how simlar is this song to another song.
+Embedding also allows us to compute similarity scores between these points allowing us to ask how similar is this song to another song.
 We can use the Euclidean distance, the dot product, cosine distance, etc to calculate this distance.